Overview

 Connect CyberPi to multiple LED matrixes

-Change the positions of the modules, as shown in the following figure.
+Change the positions of the modules, as shown in the following figure.8.png

 For more information about mBuild modules, see mBuild Modules.